lintense/jYATLon/README.md

 ##### Short notation
 - When the `before, between, after` sequences are short, you may use an alternative notation such as `{begin ALIAS |"|",|");}` for clarity.
 - The first character found after the [alias](#alias) **MUST** be repeated exactly 3 times in order to be correctly interpreted as the separator.
-So you can use any single character that you want for that nmatter.
+So you can use any single character that you want for that matter.
 - Remember that all control blocks are single lined.

 ##### Block imbrication